Q. Is there a book list for the books you are buying back?

 Q. You wouldn't buy my package (Text and Study Guide) because you said the Study Guide wasn't 'clean'.
 Why?

 Again, we mention this in our Buy Back Policy Study Guides need to be 'clean', in other words, the space left for answers should be blank so that the next student can use it the way you did.
-If you work in pencil, simply erase your work when you're done; if you use pen, you'll need to use "White-out" or similar product to clean it up.
+If you work in pencil, simply erase your work when you're done.

 Q. You wouldn't buy my text because you said it wasn't in good enough condition - why?